 Write Better Page Titles With Title Tags

-Because you need your web page titles to say more the pages than the simple 'About me' or 'Home Page' or 'Services' etc...
-You write in the title bar, Google let you write a separate SEO page title of up to 70 characters (including spaces) we find it better to try and keep titles to 60.
+Because you need your web page titles to say more about the pages than the simple 'About me' or 'Home Page' or 'Services' etc...
+Google let you write a separate SEO page title of up to 70 characters (including spaces) we find it better to try and keep titles to 60.

 This descriptive title is called a Title Tag and the information in it will appear as your title in the SERPS, but not as your title on the Web Page.